New York

 Eligibility Requirements

-• A resident of your present address for at least 30 days before the election
+• Live in New York and your county, city, or village for at least 30 days before the election

-• Not adjudged mentally incompetent by a court
+• Not have been judged mentally incompetent by a court

 In New York, you only lose your right to vote if you are currently incarcerated for a felony conviction.
 If you lost your voting rights because of a conviction, you could register to vote immediately after release.
 Pretrial detention, misdemeanors, probation, or parole do not restrict your voting rights.